jfpoilpret/fast-arduino-lib/dox/tutorial.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this example, we use `watchdog` API but also `power` API in order to reduce power-consumption.

-As we use `WatchdogSignal`, we need to register an ISR, however we do not need any callback, hecen we just register an empty ISR.
+As we use `WatchdogSignal`, we need to register an ISR, however we do not need any callback, hence we just register an empty ISR.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 REGISTER_WATCHDOG_ISR_EMPTY()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~